It is important to understand the difference between a Contested Divorce and an Uncontested Divorce in DC.

 - Parenting plan and schedule

-Filing For An Uncontested Divorce
+Filing For An Uncontested Divorce in DC

 To file for an Uncontested Divorce in DC, you will need a Marital Settlement Agreement also known as a Separation Agreement or a Separation and Property Settlement Agreement.
 This is a contract that you and your spouse sign and notarize that includes all the agreements you have made.